We hope in Jesus for our salvation and formation.

-We are a missionary family helping people know, love and follow Jesus
+We are a missionary family, released and advancing.

 Biblical Hope is not wishful thinking.
 Rather, it is a confident expectation that God is who He says he is and will do what he has